 Sail into Hinlopen Strait, home to bearded and ringed seals, polar bears, and ivory gulls.
 At the entrance, you may see blue whales.
 Navigate the ice floes of Lomfjordshalvøya by Zodiac and explore the bird cliffs of Alkefjellet observing thousands of Brünnich’s guillemot.
 On the east side of Hinlopenstrait, attempt a landing at Palanderbukta on Nordaustlandet, home to reindeer, pink-footed geese, breeding ivory gulls, and walrus.

-Head for the northernmost point at Phippsøya, in the Seven Islands north of Nordaustlandet.
-Arrive at 81 degrees north, just 540 miles from the geographic North Pole.
-Polar bear inhabit this region, along with ivory gulls.
-The ship may sit for several hours in the pack ice to watch for wildlife, before turning west again.
+The northernmost point of your voyage may be north of Nordaustlandet, in the Seven Islands.
+Here you reach 80° north, just 540 miles from the geographic North Pole.
+Polar bears inhabit this region, so the ship may park for several hours among the pack ice before wheeling around west again.

-Retrace the route westwards through and along the pack ice.
-Keep watch for polar bear and the elusive bowhead whale.
-About 40 nautical miles west of Spitsbergen, sail along the edge of the continental shelf, where fin whale forage in summer in the upwelling along the Spitsbergen banks.
-At the mouth of the Kongsfjord, there is a good chance to spot Minke whales.
+While retracing your route west, keep watch for polar bears and elusive Greenland (bowhead) whales.
+About 40 nautical miles west of Spitsbergen, you sail the edge of the continental shelf.
+Here fin whales forage during the summer in the upwelling zones—this is where cold, nutrient-rich water wells up from below the sea’s surface—that run along the Spitsbergen banks.
+At the mouth of Kongsfjorden, you have a good chance of sighting minke whales.

 Sail into St. Johns Fjord, or south to the mouth of Isfjorden and land at Alkhornet.
 Seabirds nest on its cliffs and arctic fox search the cliff base for fallen eggs and chicks.
 Watch for Spitsbergen reindeer grazing on the vegetation.
 At nighttime, arrive into Longyearbyen.